ashwinpn/Graduate-Seminars/README.md

 Algebraic structure is at the heart of many problems in statistics and data analysis.
 We aim to fit data to a model, or to approximate data by a point on some locus of interest.
 I will discuss how algebraic structure can be used to capture the existence and uniqueness of a solution to these problems, as well as to suggest suitable algorithms.
 I will first consider parameter estimation in statistical models via maximum likelihood estimation.
 We will see connections between maximum likelihood estimation and invariant theory.
 I will then discuss tensors, the higher dimensional analogues of matrices.
 The loci of tensors that are of interest in applications often define semi-algebraic sets, given by polynomial equations and inequalities.
 One example is the signature, tensors that can be used to encode a path of time series data.
 We will see the algebraic structure that relates a path to its signature.

+# Graduate Seminars and Courses, Courant Institute of Mathematical Sciences